Argeniss-Software/rolaguard_frontend/README.md

 ```
 You can change the API host and/or the WS host to match your configuration (in case you modified the default configs).

 Where RECAPTCHA_SITE_KEY is the public key from the reCAPTCHA service.
-To get obtain this key, you can generate your own (for testing purposes) or you can use the testing keys [provided by google](https://developers.google.com/recaptcha/docs/faq#id-like-to-run-automated-tests-with-recaptcha.-what-should-i-do).
+To get this key, you can generate your own (for testing purposes) or you can use the testing keys [provided by google](https://developers.google.com/recaptcha/docs/faq#id-like-to-run-automated-tests-with-recaptcha.-what-should-i-do).

 **Google test keys**
 - Site key: 6LeIxAcTAAAAAJcZVRqyHh71UMIEGNQ_MXjiZKhI